mooxphp/moox/packages/builder/DEVLOG.md

 -   [WIP] We currently work on generating Presets in Preview Context and optimize the generated resources
     -   [WIP] PreviewSimItem is working like a charm including filters and bulk actions
-        -   [ ] Need to generate Tabs, Taxonomy and Relations partials, may already work partially
+        -   [WIP] Need to generate Tabs, Taxonomy and Relations partials, may already work partially
-            -   Tabs needs
+            -   [WIP] Tabs needs
-                -   to be generated in the Resource
+                -   [ ] the TabsInResource trait in the Resource
-                -   to be generated in the Resource Pages, most probably
+                -   [ ] to be generated in the Resource Pages, most probably
-                -   to be generated in the Config
+                -   [ ] to be generated in the Config
-            -   Taxonomy needs
+            -   [ ] Taxonomy needs
-                -   to be generated in the Resource
+                -   [ ] to be generated in the Resource
-                -   to be generated in the Config
+                -   [ ] to be generated in the Config
-            -   Relations needs
+            -   [ ] Relations needs
-                -   to be generated in the Resource
+                -   [ ] to be generated in the Resource
-                -   to be generated in the Config
+                -   [ ] to be generated in the Config
         -   [ ] Generate two sections, one for the main form and one for the meta
         -   [ ] Polish Simple Resource with a filterable date field, maybe add a status field too
     -   [ ] PreviewPubItem